cogdog/splotbox/README.md

 ## Relatively Cool New Features & Updates

+* (3.0) HTML5 Audio recorder support
+* (2.2) Admin options to select all / none for media sites, fixed bug where drafts were visible on front page
 * (2.1) Better formatting for Internet Archive audio, and new checking for supported media types from the archive, added missing Customizer editing for all form labels, made new admin bar link to open Customizer to Sharing Form
 * (2.0) A big revamp, removing the need for special user accounts and secret logins.
 No logins are used to add content.
 The theme us much simpler, there is no special desk page for routing the access code.
 And the sharing form now has radio buttons that toggle the two different means of upload (by URL or by Upload)
 * (1.9) Support included now for Giphy, Mixcloud, Flickr, Speakerdeck, and Slideshare, plus uploads now include ability to add images.
 The theme options can be used to limit the sites enabled.
 Also, the theme no longer needs a separate page for the random link generator (it's done all with code).